 Keep in mind that it often takes a long time to rebuild trust after an affair has occurred.
 That's going to be true for your kids as well as your wife.
 So be patient.
 As the process moves forward, you can show your good faith by joining a men's accountability group at a local church.
 Find some Christian brothers with whom you can be open about your failings and temptations.
 Ask them to hold you accountable to your renewed commitment to your family.
 It's impossible to overestimate the value of this kind of experience.

-In this iQuestions video from Focus on the Family, Gary Smalley speaks to those who've admitted to an affair and gives specific steps to correct course and reconnect with their spouse.
+Picking Up the Pieces After an Affair: Gary Smalley speaks to those who've admitted to an affair, and he gives specific steps to correct course and reconnect with their spouse.

 Affairs and Adultery